Large-Momentum Effective Theory: Generalized Collinear Parton Observables

 There are also ones in an unpolarized and longitudinally-polarized proton.
 Generalizing to off-forward kinematics, the resulting twist-three GPDs are also related to quark and gluon OAM contribution to the proton spin~\cite{Hatta:2012cs,Ji:2012ba}.

-One can also define twist-four distributions in a similar way as in Eq. (\ref{eq:twist3}) by using bad components for both quark fields.
+One can also define twist-four distributions in a similar way as in Eq. (\ref{eq:twist3}) by using $\psi_-$ for both quark fields.
 More general twist-four distributions will involve three light-cone variables, which will contribute to, e.g., $1/Q^2$ term in DIS~\cite{Jaffe:1982pm,Ellis:1982cd,Jaffe:1991ra,Ji:1993ey}.

-In principle, all the above higher-twist distributions, as well as others that have not been listed here, can be computed using the LaMET approach by forming appropriate equal-time correlators.
+In principle, all the above higher-twist distributions, as well as others that have not been listed here, can be computed using the LaMET approach by choosing appropriate quasi-LF correlations.
+For example, the first exploratory lattice calculation of $g_T(x)$ has been done in~\cite{Bhattacharya:2020cen}, which will be discussed in \sec{lattice-other_distributions}.
 However, extra complications are expected due to their complex structure.
-For example, the lightcone zero modes that do not enter in dealing with leading-twist distributions come into play here.
+For instance, the lightcone zero modes that do not enter in dealing with leading-twist distributions come into play here.
 Recently, one of the authors has shown how to study the properties of these zero modes from lattice simulations in LaMET~\cite{Ji:2020baz}.
 In addition, the higher-twist distributions will have a more complex mixing pattern~\cite{Ji:1990br,Balitsky:1996uh}.
 Thus, their matching from the corresponding quasi distributions must take into account such mixings, making them more challenging than calculating the twist-two PDFs.
+One-loop studies of the matching for twist-three disributions have been carried out in~\cite{Bhattacharya:2020xlt,Bhattacharya:2020jfj}.